getlackey/cms/docs/acl.md

 Visit the [ACL module](https://www.npmjs.com/package/lackey-mongoose-acl) page to learn more about it's usage.

 ## How it works
-Each user has a special array called **grants**.
-There we add a list of keywords, similar to tags, we call grants.
+Each user has a special array called **grants** with a list of keywords, similar to tags, that we call grants.
 Think of them as special, ad hoc, user groups.

-The same grants property should also be available in any document.
+A similar grants property should also be available in any document.

 When a user requests data from the API we compare the user grants with the document ones and only return documents that have at least a matching grant.